 posts mentioning “World War III“.

 After a rough week for the upstart photo sharing site (they cancelled their re-launch last Friday due to a denial-of-service attack), Zooomr 2.0 is now available.
-I haven’t spent a lot of time on their yet but so far I’m impressed.
+I haven’t spent a lot of time on there yet but so far I’m impressed.
 The geotagging function is great.
-On the photo shown below you can see a map on the right that shows the location of the photo.
-Just below that you can see other photos that were taken in the same geographical area.